Spawnova/ShinsMemoryClass/README.md

 # ShinsMemoryClass
-An Autohotkey class for reading, writing and interacting with memory Featuring custom build DLL specifically to integrate with AutoHotkey for maximum speed (or atleast as fast as I was able to code them lol)
+An Autohotkey class for reading, writing and interacting with memory Featuring custom built DLLs specifically to integrate with AutoHotkey for maximum speed (or atleast as fast as I was able to code them lol)